itwithlyam/Evaluate/readme.md

 As you might have noticed, we have multiple GitHub branches.
 The order of reliability follows:

-1. Featured Experiments (other branches)
+1. Featured Experiments (branches starting with "EVAL", this is a Jira ID)
 2. Experimental Build (main)
-3. Public Test Build - PTB (production)
+3. PTB - Public Test Build
-4. Tags (GitHub releases)
+4. Production

 with 1 being the least reliable and littered with bugs and 4 being the most reliable and without many bugs.
 To run an experimental build or featured experiment, you must use the --force flag.